otagomohio/2019-06-11_GBS_EE/sessions/stacks.md

         don’t want to output multiple SNPs from the same RAD locus, since they are not independent but are in linkage blocks within each RAD tag.
 We can achieve this behavior by specifying the --write_single_snp parameter to populations.

 7. Now we want to select 1,000 loci randomly from the results and save these loci into a file.
 We can easily do this using the shell given a list of catalog IDs output in the previous step.
 The populations.sumstats.tsv file gives a list of all polymorphic loci.
-Use the zcat, grep, cut, sort, uniq, shuf, and head commands to generate a list of 1000 random loci.
+Use the ```zcat, grep, cut, sort, uniq, shuf, and head``` commands to generate a list of 1000 random loci.
 Save this list of loci as a whitelist, that we can feed back into populations.
 This operation can be done in a single shell command.
+ADD HINTS

 8. Now execute populations again, this time feeding back in the whitelist you just generated.
 This will cause populations to only process the loci in the whitelist.
 Specify that a Structure output file be included this time and again insist that only a